rodrigobrito/redis-benchmark-java/README.md

 Cloud: Huawei
 * 3 nodes of 4 vCPUs, 32 GB and CentOS Linux release 7.7.1908.
-    - One master and two replicas
+    - One master and two replicas (Two processes per node: Redis and Sentinel)
 * 1 node of 4 vCPUs, 16 GB and CentOS Linux release 7.7.1908
     - Java client benchmark